All Episodes

 You couldn't have combinations, conglomerates.

-Well, uh we went off you know where we went off track, partly of course we went off track after the Civil War when those entrepreneurial capitalists did what they were supposed to, and then they formed trusts and combinations and so forth.
+Partly, of course, we went off track after the Civil War when those entrepreneurial capitalists did what they were supposed to, and then they formed trusts and combinations and so forth.

-He he wasn't about leaving the land as it was.
+He wasn't about leaving the land as it was.

-The new deal really blew it in and and the progressives went off track when they tried to save those old industries, which we're gonna do with the f with the auto company sounds it's stupid.
+The New Deal really blew it in, and the progressives went off track when they tried to save those old industries, which we were going to do with the auto companies.

 Yeah, right.

-If if if uh if GM Ford and Chrysler go broke, we s we still have cars.
+If GM, Ford, and Crystal go broke, we still have cars.

-Yeah, I mean what what Funk runs or Lorenzo was doing the right thing, stripping down an airline, getting rid of the waste, recapitalizing it, getting it efficient.
+Yeah, I mean, Frank Reins or Lorenzo was doing the right thing, stripping down an airline, getting rid of the waste, recapitalizing it, getting it efficient.

-Ronald Reagan and and JFK wanted to get those entrepreneurial enterprises going, but he couldn't do it.
+Ronald Reagan and JFK wanted to get those entrepreneurial enterprises going, but he couldn't do it.

 You have some good points.

-Let's go now to uh James and San Diego.
+Let's go now to James in San Diego.

 Welcome.